WeAreWizards/blog/content/articles/haskell-websocket-tsung-benchmark.md

 We have a
 [slightly different](https://github.com/WeAreWizards/haskell-websockets-tsung-benchmark/blob/master/code/src/tsung-conf.xml)
-tsung config from the Phoenix people which we copy to our tsung box:
+tsung config from the Phoenix people which we copy to our tsung box.
+The differences are using the recently added tsung `websockets` connection type, and to terminate on messages instead of a delay.

 ```console
 $ nixops scp --to tsung-1 code/src/tsung-conf.xml tsung-conf.xml